-When the ham is nicely browned, add the chopped vegetables to the pan along with the tomato sauce, salt, pepper, and cumin and saute them for about 5 minutes over medium low heat.
+When the ham is nicely browned, add the chopped vegetables to the pan along with the tomato sauce, salt, pepper, and oregano and saute them for about 5 minutes over medium low heat.

 After the beans have finished cooking for an hour and the ham and vegetables have been sauteed, add the ham and vegetables to the bean pot.
-Toss in your sprigs of thyme and rosemary and cover and cook on low to medium low for an hour.
+Toss in your sprigs of thyme and rosemary, the oregano and cover and cook on low to medium low for an hour.
 Stir occasionally.

 Remove the lid and increase the heat and allow the soup to simmer for 15 minutes until thick and the beans are cooked.

 Add the kale and cook an additional 10-15 minutes.
-Garnish with fresh chopped cilantro.
+Garnish with fresh chopped parsley and basil.

 This recipe is so flexible.
-If you want it to read more Italian, you could eliminate the cumin and add some oregano.
+You can customize the flavor to your family's taste.
 You will be amazed at the full flavor of this soup!
 Enjoy!